Remake Our Life!: Premise

 Hashiba Kyouya is an aspiring game developer but things did not go well for him.
 His company went bankrupt, he lost his job and is left with the sole option of returning to his hometown.
 Looking at other successful creators of his age, he finds himself regretting his life decisions as he lay distressed on his bed.
 As Kyouya wakes up, he discovers that he has traveled ten years back to the time before he entered college.
-Will he use this opportunity to make things right?